gjudki/battery/README.md

 - Processors: file path reference to js files that export an array of URLS.
 This let's you define URLS programmatically
 - URLS: statically defined list of URLS to check

+## config-test.json

+Example config file.
+Rename to 'config.json' in order to see something happen.

 ## Run it

 Run the script with `node battery`